dssg/bikeshare/README.md

 2013-07-04 17:56:04 |  3677 |   6893 |       2017 |       11285

 ### Metadata
-A series of metadata tables exist to corrolate `tfl_id` to lat/long and other info, the tablenames are `metadata_cityname`, ie `metadata_boston`.
+A series of metadata tables also exist in our PostgreSQL to tie a station's id (the `tfl_id` field) to its lat/long and other info.
+The tablenames follow the `metadata_cityname` convention, i.e. `metadata_boston`.

 ### Scrapers
-Scrapers are built to get the metadata for the database.
+We've built  scrapers to get and updated the various pieces of data that we need:

+Metadata scrapers are for the metadata tables.
 Many thanks to Anna Meredith & [Patrick Collins](https://github.com/capitalsigma) for their code contributions on this.

+Database update scrapers are used within a cronjob to keep updated the `ind` tables each minute.
+You need to set up this cronjob yourself if duplicating the database.

 The Weather Scrapers use [Forecast.io](http://forecast.io).
 They also use the corresponding [python wrapper](https://github.com/ZeevG/python-forcast.io).
 To keep the weather data up to date, you'll need a forecast.io API key.
 To prevent a unicode error when writing to csv, we use Unicode.csv.
 See the `requirements.txt` file.